 Feather River Land Trust’s Sierra Valley Preserve is a 2,500-acre property at the headwaters of the Middle Fork Feather River.
 It is rich in water, wildlife habitat, meadow wildflowers, and a diversity of animals, and has a long legacy of human use.
-Visitors will experience beautiful vistas, a short nature stroll, and birding opportunities from a cattle corral system converted to a nature preserve trailhead.
-Feather River Land Trust works to protect the wildlife, wetlands, natural history and agricultural lands of this important headwater valley.
-The Sierra Valley Preserve will be hosting an avian-themed group of artists and exhibitors including Plumas Audubon Society, Sierra Valley Wildlife (paintings), Lost Sierra Wildlife (photography) and Michelle Jacobsen with her rustic, decorated bird houses.
+Visitors will experience beautiful vistas, a short nature stroll, and birding opportunities from a cattle corral system that hosts a nature preserve trailhead.
+Feather River Land Trust works to protect the wildlife, wetlands, natural history and agricultural lands of this important headwaters valley.
+For the event, find Sierra Valley bird guides for sale, friendly Land Trust staff available to answer questions about the Preserve, a short walking trail leading to a bird platform.
+The Sierra Valley Preserve will host an wildlife/natural resource-themed group of artists and exhibitors, including Plumas Audubon Society, Lost Sierra Wildlife (photography), B Gallery photography and multi-media art, and Pete Road Primitive Stone Art.

-This fifth-generation sheep producer will host demonstrations of all aspects of wool production - from shearing to spinning, weaving and felting.
+This fifth-generation sheep producer will have displays of all aspects of wool production - from shearing to spinning, weaving and felting.
 Visitors can meet the sheep and alpacas and can try their hand at spinning and weaving.
-The wool room will be open and lamb meat for sale.
-There will also be lumber milling demonstrations from the Harvey Forestry operation.
-Harvey Farms & Forestry will host three additional fiber artists – Lakes Basin Creations (wool art and pine needle baskets), Wise Wool & Weaving and Janet Baldridge with her fabulous 1880s “walking wheel.”
+The wool room will be open for all your fiber needs, and a selection of lamb meat will be for sale.
+Back by popular demand, the ranch will be serving its Basque Chorizo (made with lamb) along with a slice of Gauteau Basque, a traditional pastry served in the homeland of the Pyrenees mountains.
+Harvey Farms & Forestry will host three fiber artists – Anna Harvey, Lakes Basin Creations (wool art and pine needle baskets), and Janet Baldridge with her fabulous 1880s “walking wheel.”

 Lil' Meg's Pumpkin Patch was sprouted in 2012 to bring fun and entertainment to the community.
 The "patch" features games, a corn maze and plenty of pumpkins!
 Lil' Meg's Pumpkin Patch, hosted on the family-owned Whittemore Farm, is aptly named for the petite size of one of its owners (Megan Whittemore) and the petite size of the pumpkin patch itself.
-For the Art + Ag Trail, Lil’ Meg’s will be hosting Hand-Crafted Wood Products by George Halvorsen, Oddglass, Tahoe Glass by Gabi and Lolly’s Crafts' hand-decorated gourds.
+For the Art + Ag Trail, Lil’ Meg’s will be hosting Josefina Fine Knits, Elliptical Sunrise eco-friendly products, and Lolly’s Crafts' hand-decorated gourds.

 Roberti Ranch is a family-owned hay and cattle operation located in Sierra Valley.
 Established in 1922 by Elmer Roberti's parents, the ranch has grown from a small dairy to a nearly 6,000-acre business.
 Today, Elmer and Helen Roberti's three sons and their families operate the ranch.
-Roberti Ranch will offer three ranch tours on September 30 – at 10a.m., noon and 2 p.m.
-On each tour, up to 25 guests will learn about hay and cattle production along with how the Roberti family cares for the land and will have an opportunity to try their hand at branding a piece of barn wood.
-Update – all 2017 tours are now full.
-Three local 4H Clubs will have a petting zoo, snow cones and informational displays at the Roberti Ranch pole barn on Dyson Lane.
+Roberti Ranch will offer three ranch bus tours on September 29 – at 10 a.m., noon and 2 p.m.
+Reservations are required.
+On each tour, up to 25 guests will learn about hay and cattle production along with how the Roberti family cares forthe land, as well as a visit with the beloved Helen Roberti, sharing stories of the ranch and Sierra Valley history.

 Sattley Store was established in the 1860's.
 It was a stage stop and mercantile that supplied goods and services to gold rush participants and facilities in Sierra City and Downieville as well as local ranches and establishments.
 Sattley Store was also the local post office, established in 1864, with original boxes still on display.
 The store now houses Country Class Collectibles with proprietors Marjorie Voorhees’ stained glass and Scott Perry’s pyrography, as well as Indian and western items, jewelry and other collectibles and art.

-Sierra Valley Farms is a Certified Organic Farm growing vegetables and hosting agritourism events on the farm, including a summer on-farm farmers market, montly Farm-to-Fork Barn Dinners and a Food, Blues & Views Concert Series.
+Sierra Valley Farms is a Certified Organic Farm growing vegetables and hosting agritourism events on the farm, including a summer on-farm farmers market, monthly Farm-to-Fork Barn Dinners and Food, Blues & Views Concerts.
 In addition, farmer Gary Romano has penned two entertaining and informative books on farming and sells bottled drink mixes, horseradish and more.
-Sierra Valley Farms is an Event Trailhead where visitors can purchase even passports and souvenir dish towels and pick up a printed map of the sites for the day.
+Sierra Valley Farms is an Event Trailhead where visitors can purchase passports and souvenirs and can pick up a printed map of the sites for the day.
 Host Gary Romano will be on hand to share information on the farm's history and current operation as a certified organic vegetable farm as well as selling farm products and signing and selling his books.
 In addition, the Farm will host Sierra Valley Boatworks (cedar strip kayaks), J. Dailey Designs (jewelry), Rolling Out Clay (pottery), Sage Eggs & Ham (heritage pork) and Chef Sean Conry with local culinary arts students serving up lunch items from local ingredients.

 The Grange is a fraternal organization that encourages families to band together to promote the economic and political well being of their community and local agriculture.
 The Sierra Valley Grange #466 was chartered in 1931 and began construction of their Grange Hall in 1934.
 The Grange Hall will be the eastern Trailhead for the Art + Ag Trail, hosting artists and activities and offering tour information, event passports, prize drawing tickets and souvenir sales.
 Morning refreshments, fresh-pressed apple cider, home-made desserts (can you say apple pie?), and water and soda sales will be available all day.
 Restrooms, including Handicap Accessible, are also available.
 The Grange Hall is also the location of the prize drawing and dinner from 4 - 6 p.m.
 The Grange Hall will host Plumas-Sierra Cattlewomen (brand quilt, ranch history display), Betty Thatcher (watercolorist), Kathleen Goicoechea (painter), and Reno Antique Engine & Tractor Club.

-The mission of the Sierraville Recreation Association is to maintain an active Community Center site at the historic Sierraville School, to promote the local arts, and to celebrate the talents and traditions of our community members.
-The Sierraville School was originally built in 1875, burned down in 1929 and was re-constructed in 1931; it has been re-purposed as a Community Center after closing as a functional school.
-Sierraville Recreation Association creates and sells barn quilts of various sizes, designs and colors, as well as prints and greeting cards with commissioned line-drawings of local barns and barn quilts to support their efforts.
+The historic Sierraville School was originally built in 1875, burned down in 1929 and was re-constructed in 1931.
+It has been re-purposed as a Community Center after closing as a functional school.
 The Sierraville School is the southern Trailhead for the event, hosting artists and providing information and maps to the sites, as well as opportunities to purchase passports, souvenirs, and prize drawing tickets.
-The Sierra County Historical Society is an organization of people interested in preserving and promoting an appreciation of Sierra County's rich heritage.
+The site will host the Sierra County Historical Society, locals interested in preserving and promoting an appreciation of Sierra County's rich heritage.
 Members of the Society will be selling copies of their books on the history of Sierra Valley barns and homes.
 They will also be demonstrating hand quilting and will offer old time school lessons and games.
-The School will host the Sierra County Historical Society (selling Sierra Valley home and barn booklets), Ruthan Hudson (prints and cards of her paintings), Hand Knits by Dee Kelly, High Sierra Heritage Fruit (apple tasting & identification), Queen Bees (honey) and Hawk & Field (apothecary items & jewelry).
+The School will also host the Sierraville Micro Kitchen (breakfast pastries, fruit tarts, jams and more), Ruthan Hudson (prints and cards of her paintings), Hand Knits by Dee Kelly, High Sierra Heritage Fruit (apple husbandry), and Hawk & Field (small batch apothecary items & jewelry).